Skip to content

 Practical information

-To create a Flipbook you must first buy an entrance ticket (€12.50) for the permanent exhibition.
-Access the ground floor (-1) and make your own Flipbook.
-You can try as many times as you like.
-Then choose your favourite mini-movie and have it printed for €6.95 per copy at the Eye Shop.
+To create a Flipbook you must first buy an entrance ticket for the permanent and temporary exhibition.
+The Flipbook Machine is located in the permanent exhibition on the ground floor (-1).
+You can record your Flipbook as many times as you like.
+Then choose your favourite mini-movie and have it printed for €7.95 per copy in the Flipbook Corner.

 FAQ